 1. Search on your own through various online and offline methods: You can explore sites like ViewIt and Condos.ca to get an idea of the rent in different neighbourhoods.
 To find better deals, use sites/apps like Craigslist, Kijiji, Zumper, and Padmapper.
 There are also some provincially popular options like Home Zone on Facebook (for Toronto and GTA listings) and Winnipeg Rental Network (for Winnipeg listings) that are worth visiting.
 Since all these sites are listing aggregators, they provide a forum for tenants to directly connect with landlords.

 Tip: If a listing seems too good to be true, it’s probably a scam.
 Do not make any payments until you verify the place in-person and sign appropriate paperwork.

 2. Hire a realtor/real estate agent: There are many realtors and real estate agencies that can assist you in finding a place.
 Realtor.ca is a good place to get started to find one.
-Another option is to browse listings on sites like ViewIt and Condos.ca; each listing will usually have the name and contact information for the realtor whom you can reach out to.
+Another option is to browse listings on sites like ViewIt and Condos.ca; each listing will usually have the name and contact information of the realtor to whom you can reach out.

 Each approach has its own advantages and disadvantages.
 Here are a few to consider:

 Using a realtor

 You can look at a variety of options online and take your time to shortlist places.